 Test Event Loop¶

-To facilitate event loop agnostic features, asyncstdlib
+To facilitate event loop agnostic features, asyncstdlib includes

 its own custom event loop implementation for testing.

-This is provided as a simple decorator that is compatible with pytest
+This is provided as a simple decorator that is compatible with pytest,

 as well as a number of async commands specific to the event loop.